UW-Statistics/gatesweb/docs/country_selection/Nigeria/HC_WIXQ_P_12Q.md

 ---
 # Percent of Population in Lowest Two Wealth Quintiles

-This Indicator represents the percentage of children 12-23 months who had received DPT 3 vaccination
+This Indicator represents the percent of population in lowest two wealth quintiles

 ## Prevalance map